plusjade/narly/README.md

 		USER
 			:{"1"}
-				:tags = [1:"mysql", 3:"ruby"] # tags used by this user and the # of repos tagged related ot this user.
+				:tags = [1:"mysql", 3:"ruby"] # tags used by this user and the # of repos tagged related to this user.
 				:repos = [1,2] # repos watched/owned by this user

 		REPO
 			:{"1"}
-				:tags = [1:"mysql", 3:"ruby"] # tags on this repo (by users) and total count :users = [1,2] # users watching/owning this repo
+				:tags = [1:"mysql", 3:"ruby"] # tags on this repo (by users) and total count :users = [1,2] # users that have tagged this repo.

+Usage:

+plusjade:uid tags:"mysql" on repo:112

+Tag:mysql:users add plusjade.uid
+Tag:mysql:repos add 112

+User:uid:tags add +1:"mysql"
+User:uid:repos add 112

+Repo:112:tags  +1:"mysql"
+Repo:112:users add uid